Kate Raynes-Goldie: Play and games

 She gave a talk on play and games as enablers of connection at TEDxPerth.

 Raynes-Goldie co-founded Atmosphere Industries, a game design studio and in 2007 co-created Ghost Town, an ARG aimed at exploring Perth.

+In 2023, Raynes-Goldie was on a panel at the first SXSW Sydney on power of play along with Lego Masters' Ryan McNaught, Pasi Sahlberg and Nine Network's Ally Langdon.

 Education

 She has a BA(hons.) in Philosophy and Semiotics from the University of Toronto and holds a PhD in internet studies from Curtin University.

 Awards

 In 2016, she was awarded the Australian Computer Society's Digital Disruptors Awards' "ICT Professional of the Year", and also won WAITTA Incite's Achiever of the Year.
 In 2015 and 2016, she was named one of the 75 most influential women in the games industry in Australia and New Zealand by MCV and a finalist for Curtin University's Alumni Professional Achievement Award in Humanities.